daniel13306/BulkSearcher/README.md

 ![alt text](https://s20.directupload.net/images/220109/hpwfzunf.png) Written by DeadEagle
 # BulkSearcher
-Search though files to find the Keyword your looking for!
+Search through files to find the Keyword your looking for!